dedis/cothority/blsftcosi/README.md

 the leader is failing, the protocol restarts using another leader.
 At the moment, however, we only handle leaf and sub-leader failure.

-More complex adversaries (modifying messages, non-responding at challenge time, etc.) are not yet handled.
-The purpose of the project is to test scalability and robustness of this service on a testbed and to have a well-documented reusable code for it.

 ## Implementation
-The protocol has four messages:
+The protocol has two messages:
 - Announcement which is sent from the root down the tree and announce the proposal.
-- Commitment which is sent back up to the root, containing an aggregated commitment from all nodes.
-- Challenge which is sent from the root down the tree and contains the aggregated challenge.
 - Response which is sent back up to the root, containing the final aggregated signature, then used by the root to sign the proposal.

-The protocol uses five files:
+The protocol uses four files:
 - `struct.go` defines the messages sent around and the protocol constants.
 - `protocol.go` defines the root node behavior.
 - `subprotocol.go` defines non-root nodes behavior.
 - `gen_tree.go` contains the function that generates trees.
-- `helper_functions.go` defines some functions that are used by both the root and the other nodes.

 Under-the-hood, there are two protocols.
 A main protocol which only runs on the root node and a sub-protocol that runs on all nodes (including the